kevin-allen/unetTracker/documentation/install.md

 ```

-You should see some information when you click on the button.
+You should see some information when you click on the red button.

 ### Install pytorch